Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/Run_first_time_ux/Run_first_time_ux/running_cftutil.md

 ---
 title: "Running  CFTUTIL"
 linkTitle: "Running CFTUTIL"
 weight: 220
----CFTUTIL is a command line mode user interface used to create the Transfer CFT working environment manually and configure the product.
+--- CFTUTIL is a command line mode user interface used to create the Transfer CFT working environment manually and configure the product.
 It allows you to create or delete a parameter, partner, catalog, log and accounting files.